Vermilion coastal EROSION

 How Long Will it Take to Construct My Revetment?

 We would love to provide an exact time-frame for your erosion repair project, but unfortunately everything from weather conditions to ease-of-access, and even the severity of your erosion will determine the time it takes us to complete your project.

 On average, we can construct a standard single-lot revetment in 1-2 weeks from the start of construction to completion.
 Keep in mind that we custom-design every project, so your revetment schedule could vary.
-We’ll be able to provide a more accurate time frame when you schedule a free site assessment.
+We’ll be able to provide a more accurate time frame when you schedule a $500 initial site assessment.

 Is Lake Erie Erosion Getting Worse?

 In recent years, Lake Erie water levels have risen to record levels – as much as 30” above normal in 2019.
 Record high water levels, coupled with severe weather, ice pushes, strong winds and more are accelerating the rate of erosion in many places along the Lake Erie shoreline.